Clinical Pastoral Education

 Phone: (404) 320-1472

-Extended CPE program: MMC offers two 20 week sessions that meet for 20 hours a week.
-September – January and March – July.
-The program at Maine Medical Center offers both Level I and Level II CPE programs.
-Beginning units focus on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.
+Fall (September-January) and Spring (March – July) sessions for Level I and Level II CPE programs focus on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.

 The CPE Unit involves assignments to patient units, interpersonal group interaction, written impressions, verbatim reports, personal supervisory conferences, didactic lectures, worship leadership, and personal and program evaluation.